ecom-research/CRM-LTR/README.md

-# CRM_LTR
-Learning to Rank E-Commerce Products from Logged Data
+# Learning to Rank E-Commerce Products from Logged Data

 This repository hosts the experimental code and commercial dataset used in SIGIR 2019 paper "Learning to Rank E-Commerce Products from Logged Data".